 Improve your bounce rate

 There are a number of reasons why an email can bounce back.
-Usually the receiving email server gives you a code message why your email bounced.
+Usually, the receiving email server gives you a coded message why your email bounced.

-For example, the mailbox of the person you are sending an email may be temporary unavailable due to a networking issues.
+For example, the mailbox of the person you are sending an email to may be temporarily unavailable due to network issues.
 This is registered as a soft bounce.

 Another very frequent reason for emails bouncing is a bad email address.
 This is called a hard bounce and it directly contributes to your bounce rate and it can cause you a lot of headaches.